WeCanDoBetter/delphi/docs/agent_functions.md

 - **Custom Functions:** You can define custom functions tailored to your specific needs.
-These functions can perform various tasks like fetching data from an API, processing user input, or carrying out computations.
+These functions can perform various tasks like fetching data from an API, processing input, or carrying out computations.
 - **Schema Validation:** Delphi uses JSON schemas to validate the inputs of these functions, ensuring data integrity and correctness.